Filters

 Offers Telehealth

 Bisena Bulica is a Neurologist in West Bloomfield, Michigan.
-Dr. Bulica and is rated as an Advanced provider by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
-Her top areas of expertise are Parkinson's Disease, Drug Induced Dyskinesia, Essential Tremor, and Dry Mouth.
+Dr. Bulica is rated as an Advanced provider by MediFind in the treatment of Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
+Her top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Essential Tremor.
 Dr. Bulica is currently accepting new patients.

 Languages Spoken: